tetracorp/k240/docs/_posts/2020-02-29-development.md

 These review scores would later appear in an [advertisement](https://www.lemonamiga.com/games/advert.php?id=625) for the game published in various Amiga magazines.
-Of note are the outdated screenshots from an earlier pre-release build of the game, which appear to pre-date the CU Amiga demo.
+Of note in this advertisement are the outdated screenshots from an earlier pre-release build of the game, which appear to pre-date the CU Amiga demo.
 They include an older version of the Sci-Tek screen with a bright blue background instead of the sophisticated graphics, and the byte font used in _Utopia_.
 There are also screens depicting the use of the PANEL and ICBM cheat codes.
 It also depicts the final box art; an earlier advertisement for Gremlin depicted a variant with art of an asteroid colony floating in space.

 K240 was criticized by some reviewers for its complexity and unorthodox user interface.
 [It appears](https://www.youtube.com/watch?v=aD6d0cH0nNA&t=14m23s)